Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 80 PSI 2.1 Gal 4.4 Gal 4.4 Gal 4.4 Gal 8.0 Gal

 Most manufacturers provide online sizing calculators where you input your exact specifications.
-Popular brands like Watts, Amtrol, and Wessels offer these tools to ensure accurate sizing based on your specific system parameters.
+Popular brands like Watts, Amtrol, A.O.
+Smith, and Wessels offer these tools to ensure accurate sizing based on your supply pressure, relief valve setting, and start and end water temperatures.

 Sizing Rule of Thumb